salbahra/Sprinklers-PHP/README.md

 git clone https://github.com/salbahra/OpenSprinkler-Controller.git /var/www/sprinklers

 ```
-> If you don't have Git, you can download [ZIP](https://github.com/salbahra/OpenSprinkler-Controller/archive/master.zip) file and extract files to a local directory.
+> If you don't have Git, you can download the [ZIP](https://github.com/salbahra/OpenSprinkler-Controller/archive/master.zip) file and extract to a local directory.

++ Now, visit the site using any browser (replacing IPAddr with the server IP): http://IPAddr/sprinklers
++ An installer will guide you through the rest of setup

-See the [Wiki - Install Instructions](https://github.com/salbahra/OpenSprinkler-Controller/wiki/Install-Instructions) for additional documentation.
+> See the [Wiki - Install Instructions](https://github.com/salbahra/OpenSprinkler-Controller/wiki/Install-Instructions) for additional documentation.

 Update Instructions:
 --------------------